valentine/docs.hackerspace.sg/docs/handbook/connect.md

 * Most of our active software projects can be found on our [**main GitHub organisation**](https://github.com/hackerspacesg).
 * We also have an [archive organisation](https://github.com/hsgarchive/), because some of us are datahoarders.

-[^1]: We really only started publicising it in August 2021.